My blog posts likely contain affiliate links, including for the Amazon Associates program.

-In this post, I’ll provide my suggestions for how to spend one day in Glacier Bay for those who are short on time as I was on our cruise itinerary.
+In this post, I’ll provide my suggestions for how to spend one day in Glacier Bay for those who are short on time as I was on our cruise itinerary, and are visiting on their own schedule.
 I’ll also make the case for why you should plan a longer trip, especially if you’re traveling independently – and the best way to see the park if you’re really short on time in your Alaska itinerary.

 In this post, I promote travel to a national park that is the Lingít Aaní of the Huna Tlingit peoples.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
 To learn more about the peoples who call these lands home, I invite you to explore Native Land.

 This post was originally published in October 2021, and was updated most recently in October 2023.

 Before jumping into what to do in Glacier Bay, it helps to get oriented to the logistics of visiting this remote, undeveloped part of the Last Frontier.

 Like many National Parks in Alaska, Glacier Bay National Park & Preserve is a huge place – some 3.3 million acres in all.
 (This is roughly half of the 6.1-million-acre Denali National Park & Preserve, for comparison.)